Jakilutra/Lutra-s-Pokemon-Online-Supplements/README.markdown

-#Lutra's Pokemon Online Server Script
+#Lutra's Pokemon Online Server Supplements

 Created by Lutra(Jakilutra) for use with servers of the Online Pokemon Battle Simulator - [Pokemon Online] (https://github.com/coyotte508/pokemon-online)

-The files were made public in order to benefit users and hosts of servers with useful functionality, primarily via commands.
+The files were made public in order to benefit users and hosts of servers with extra useful functionality.

 The repository can be downloaded [here] (https://github.com/Jakilutra/Lutra-s-Pokemon-Online-Server-Script/downloads)